prawnzyy/tp/docs/UserGuide.md

 Format: `modify i/UUID n/NAME q/QUANTITY u/UNIT`
 * `UUID` must be an integer greater than or equal to 1.
+* `UUID` should match one of the UUIDs of the existing recipes.
 * The quantity provided must be more than 0.
 * The unit used must be supported.

 Example:
-* Assuming flour is used in the recipe, `modify i/1 n/Flour q/100 u/g` modifies the quantity and unit of the `Flour` ingredient in the recipe.
+* Assuming flour is used in the recipe, `modify i/1 n/Flour q/100 u/g` modifies the `Flour` ingredient in the recipe to 100 grams of flour.
-* Assuming flour is not used in the recipe, `modify i/1 n/Flour q/100 u/g` adds the `Flour` ingredient with its quantity and unit to the recipe.
+* Assuming flour is not used in the recipe, `modify i/1 n/Flour q/100 u/g` adds the 100 grams of the `Flour` ingredient to the recipe.

 <box type="info">